aklump/cloudy-tools/README.md

 ## Installation

 Installation means downloading this repository to your system.
 It contains _cloudy_tools.sh_ which is used to generate new scripts, as well as the cloudy framework.
+It is a Cloudy script.

 Here is a snippet to clone this repo to a directory on your system _$HOME/opt/cloudy_ and create a symlink in _$HOME/bin/cloudy_.
 This assumes _~/bin_ is in your `$PATH` variable.

     (cd $HOME && (test -d opt || mkdir opt) && (test -d bin || mkdir bin) && cd opt && (test -d cloudy || git clone https://github.com/aklump/cloudy.git) && (test -s $HOME/bin/cloudy || ln -s $HOME/opt/cloudy/cloudy_installer.sh $HOME/bin/cloudy)) && cloudy

-On success you should see:
+On success you should see something resembling the following:

 ![Successful installation](images/installed.jpg)